synakr/Droply/README.md

 *A simple, temporary file sharing platform*

-Droply is a lightweight and fast file-sharing platform designed for quick access.
+Droply is a lightweight web application that allows users to quickly upload files, access them from anywhere with a simple login, and have them automatically deleted after a short time.
+Think of it as your personal, no-hassle file vault.
 No Google Drive.
 No hassle.
 Just upload your files, set a short expiry, and download them from anywhere.

-Droply is a lightweight web application that allows users to quickly upload files, access them from anywhere with a simple login, and have them automatically deleted after a short time.
-Think of it as your personal, no-hassle file vault.

 ## Features ✨
 - 🔑 Simple username + password based login